Island in the Sky

-- The Island in the Sky (1) is the most accessible district, offering expansive views from many overlooks along the paved scenic drive, several hikes of varying length and a moderate four-wheel-drive route called the White Rim Road (2).
+The most accessible district, offering expansive views from overlooks along the paved scenic drive, several hikes, and the White Rim Road.

-- The Needles (3) offers more of a backcountry experience, requiring some hiking or four-wheel driving to see the area's attractions.
+The Needles offers more of a backcountry experience, requiring some hiking or four-wheel driving to see the area's attractions.

 Canyonlands National Park preserves 337,598 acres of colorful canyons, mesas, buttes, fins, arches, and spires in the heart of southeast Utah's high desert.
 Water and gravity have been the prime architects of this land, sculpting layers of rock into the rugged landscape you see today.

 Canyonlands preserves the natural beauty and human history throughout its four districts, which are divided by the Green and Colorado rivers.
 While the districts share a primitive desert atmosphere, each retains its own character and offers different opportunities for exploration and adventure.